Motorcycle Traffic Fatalities: California’s Decline Not a National Trend

 By following these safety tips and making a serious effort to improve safety, hopefully the motorcyclist death rate can continue to decline in California and can start to decline in the rest of the United States.

-If you would like to request a free book or article, or to speak with a California motorcycle accident lawyer, feel free to call 866-981-5596.
+If you would like to speak with a California motorcycle accident lawyer, feel free to call 866-981-5596.

 So, go on - call (888) 752-7474, or send over our free case